Programie/SSHCheck/README.md

 This will Start to check all servers configured in the given server list file (/path/to/servers.json).

+If no server list file is specified, the servers.json from the path of the jar file will be used.

 ## Server file structure

 The server list is a JSON file which must have the following structure: